-- (1) Those serving in positions that require direct instruction or supervision of students for at least 50% of the working time; - (2) An incumbent named in a grant and whose compensation is a least 50% funded by that grant; - (3) No other candidate is qualified to fill the position or there are no other applicants for the position.
+- a.
+Those serving in positions that require direct instruction or supervision of students for at least 50% of the working time; - b.
+An incumbent named in a grant and whose compensation is a least 50% funded by that grant; - c.
+No other candidate is qualified to fill the position or there are no other applicants for the position.
 The District will be required to publicize all affected positions in the Spotlight or District Memoranda and with information provided by the District, in a timely manner, and UTLA may in its discretion publicize the position in the United Teacher newspaper.
-If no other applicant files for a position currently held by a fiveyear incumbent or a determination is made that no other candidate is qualified to fill the position, the incumbent shall be granted a new five-year limit in the assignment. - (4) If a situation arises due to unanticipated retirement, resignation or termination and there is only one incumbent remaining at that unit location, that incumbent may serve one additional year beyond the five year limit; - (5) An incumbent in a situation where there is no other open bargaining unit position that he/she is able to assume: - (6) Support Services personnel serving in the Division of Adult and Career Education Occupation Education Program for adults with disabilities; and - (7) Any other exceptions if mutually agreed to by UTLA and the District. - b.
+If no other applicant files for a position currently held by a five-year incumbent or a determination is made that no other candidate is qualified to fill the position, the incumbent shall be granted a new five-year limit in the assignment. - d.
+If a situation arises due to unanticipated retirement, resignation or termination and there is only one incumbent remaining at that unit location, that incumbent may serve one additional year beyond the five year limit; - e.
+An incumbent in a situation where there is no other open bargaining unit position that he/she is able to assume; - f.
+Support Services personnel serving in the Division of Adult and Career Education Occupation Education Program for adults with disabilities; - g.
+Adult and Career Education (DACE) exception after an employee in a non-school non-classroom position has served a full five year term, the position will be announced and the incumbent may reapply.
+A panel composed of 50% District and 50% UTLA members will conduct a selection process and list the three (3) top candidates in unranked order.
+The DACE Superintendent will select from the top three (3) candidates on the applicable lists; and - h.
+Any other exceptions if mutually agreed to by UTLA and the District.

 Claimed violations of the above five-year limitation rules and procedures shall be handled solely under the Alternative Grievance Procedures of Article V-A.